Am I a Good Parent? How to Stop Negative Parenting Thoughts

 First of all, if you are asking this question, then yes, you are a good parent.
 “Good” parents do not worry about how they are parenting their children.
 But perhaps this is a question that often bounces around in your mind.
 You hear this thought after you find yourself yelling at your kid or for being annoyed with all their questions or perhaps even at the end of the day as you tuck your children into bed.
+Feeling angry or losing your patience is a normal part of parenting, but it's important to repair with your kids afterward and model healthy emotional regulation.

 You are not alone in having worries about how your parenting is impacting your children’s development and growth.
 You want your child to be well rounded; be kind to other humans; be smart and enjoy learning; be setup for independence as an adult.
 It’s not bad to think about these ambitions for your offspring.
 However, when you find yourself often thinking the thought, “Am I a good parent?” and you hear the answer of “Maybe” or “Definitely not” and it’s frequent, that’s when it may be time to get support.